mike-fabian/ibus-typing-booster/content/docs/user/index.md

     support configuring preedit text foreground and background colors.
 This feature is unlikely to be added.

-###### 3
-## Key and Mouse bindings
+# Key and Mouse bindings {#key-and-mouse-bindings}

-###### 3_1
-### The “AltGr” key
+## The “AltGr” key {#the-alt-gr-key}
 Ibus-typing-booster does not change your keyboard layout, it just uses the keyboard layout which was selected last.

 As some of the default key bindings in the table below use key combinations starting with “AltGr”, it is recommended to use a keyboard layout where the right “Alt” key is really an “AltGr” key and not just a duplicate of the left “Alt” key.
 If you do not have a real “AltGr” key, you can still use most of the key bindings in the table below but of course not those which start with “AltGr”.
-In that case, you might want to use the setup tool to [customize your key bindings](#3_4).
+In that case, you might want to use the setup tool to [customize your key bindings](#customizing-key-bindings).

 The standard “English (US)” keyboard layout makes the “AltGr” key on the right side of the space bar basically behave as a duplicate of the left “Alt” key.
 So if you like the US English layout, better use the keyboard layout “English (US, with euro on 5)” instead of the standard one.
 “English (US, with euro on 5)” is very similar to the standard “English (US)” layout but has a real “AltGr” key.